huaminghuangtw/Evergreen-Notes/Permanent-Notes/Low Information Diet.md

 [The quality of your thoughts is determined by the quality of your reading.
 Spend more time thinking about the inputs.](https://jamesclear.com/3-2-1/march-6-2025)

-You're only as smart as the information you consume.
+You’re only as smart as the information you consume.

 What digital content we consume is as important as what we eat.